marynelv/assisted-photography/AssistedPhoto/Readme.txt

 NOTE: If the phone was held vertically, but slightly tilted, the application will automatically correct the extra rotation.

-Full rational of how the app works can be found in:
+Full rationale of how the app works can be found in:

 Marynel Vazquez, Aaron Steinfeld.
 "Helping visually impaired users properly aim a camera".
 Proceedings of the 14th international ACM SIGACCESS Conference on Computers and Accessibility, 2012